3scale/apisonator/README.md

 2. Package the project as a gem and upload it to our private gem server.
 You can do it executing: `script/release`
 3. Follow the steps described in deploy project.
+4. Check the Grafana pretty graphs to make sure all keeps working.

 __Note:__ As you can see, here we have a process that we can automatize.
 This note is an invitation for bold developers.